 Agents can communicate with end users and other agents, even if they are using different languages, using the native translation feature in Agent Workspace.

-The translation feature is enabled by default for all customers using the Agent Workspace, and can be used by any Chat-enabled agent.
+The translation feature is enabled by default for all customers using the Agent Workspace.

 This article includes the following topics:

 With the native translation feature in Agent Workspace, agents can choose to translate incoming messages (coming from the end user) and outgoing messages (going to the end user) in the following channels:

 - Sunshine Conversations channel